Taking Better Photos

 with Your Phone

 It’s one way to make 2019 a little better.

 Once upon a time the phones we carried around with us started also including cameras.
 And despite growing up taking photos, the camera in the phone thing was a little weird to me for a while.
 It probably didn’t help that they were not high quality files or using high quality lenses.

 But that changed.
 You can take pretty darn nice photos with your phone now.
-And a few years ago I realized that if I started accepting the phone camera as a camera, I could capture the world around me and share my view of it on a moment’s notice.
-Taking my years of self-taught and professor-taught photography knowledge and applying it to my phone was kind of magical.
+And I realized that if I started accepting the phone camera as a camera, I could capture the world around me and share my view of it on a moment’s notice.
+Taking my years of photography knowledge from both self-taught and formal education studies and applying it to my phone was kind of magical.

 After hearing story after story of friends getting frustrated taking photos with their phones, I thought there might be a way for me to help.

-There were those who were reluctant to share their photos with anyone because they didn’t feel good enough.
+There were those who were reluctant to share their photos with anyone because they didn’t feel like the photos were good enough.

 There were those who had such a tough time taking a photo that they can’t look at that photo without feeling all the anger and frustration all over again.